emastho/vixenydocs/src/routes/basics/quick_start/+page.md

 ## Petitions

-In Vixeny, routes and are referred to as `petitions`.
-These are objects that necessitate a function, denoted as `f`, and a `path`.
-The example below illustrates how to define a basic petition:
+Routes are called petitions.
+A petition is just an object with a path and a function f that does something when someone visits that path.
+Here’s a simple example:

 ```javascript
 import { petitions } from "vixeny";